Professor Kirsten Perrett

 - Honorary Professorial Fellow, Department of Paediatrics, The University of Melbourne

-- Director of the Centre for Food Allergy Research
+- Director of the NHRMC-funded Centre for Food Allergy Research

-Prof Perrett is Group Leader of the Population Allergy Group at the Murdoch Children’s Research Institute (MCRI).
-She is also Director of the Centre for Food Allergy Research (CFAR), hosted at MCRI; Paediatric Allergist and Vaccinologist at The Royal Children's Hospital, Melbourne and an Honorary Professorial Fellow, at the University of Melbourne.
+Professor Kirsten Perrett is Group Leader of the Population Allergy Research Group at the Murdoch Children’s Research Institute (MCRI).
+She is also Director of the National Allergy Centre of Excellence (NACE) and the National Health & Medical Research Council (NHMRC) Centre of Research Excellence in Food Allergy (CFAR), hosted at MCRI; Paediatric Allergist and Vaccinologist at The Royal Children's Hospital, Melbourne and Honorary Professorial Fellow at The University of Melbourne.

-As Director and a Chief Investigator of the third continuous five-year term of the NHMRC funded CFAR – launched in 2012 – Prof Perrett has helped ensure Australia continues to be a global leader in food allergy research.
+In 2022, the NACE launched thanks to a $10.2 million Federal Government investment.
+As Director and Pillar 1 Allergy Research Lead, Prof Perrett oversees the national plan of action to facilitate and accelerate research across drug, food, insect, and respiratory allergic disease.
+As Director and Chief Investigator of the third continuous five-year term of the NHMRC funded Centre of Research Excellence (CFAR) – launched in 2012 – Prof Perrett oversees the team that ensures Australia continues to be a global leader in food allergy research.

 RECENT PUBLICATIONS